daveythacher/LED_Matrix_RP2040/README.md

 This is the number of uS the LEDs will be off during multplexing to prevent ghosting.
 This is usually 1-4uS.
 Note this number should be whole numbers only.

 ### red_gain
 Constant current gain value for Red LED.
 This value is constant multiple of the default gain.
 1.0 configures the gain to be the default gain.
 Note this number can have decimals.
-(Only used by TLC5958.)
+(Only used/needed by TLC5958.)

 ### green_gain
 Constant current gain value for Green LED.
 This value is constant multiple of the default gain.
 1.0 configures the gain to be the default gain.
 Note this number can have decimals.
-(Only used by TLC5958.)
+(Only used/needed by TLC5958.)

 ### blue_gain
 Constant current gain value for Blue LED.
 This value is constant multiple of the default gain.
 1.0 configures the gain to be the default gain.
 Note this number can have decimals.
-(Only used by TLC5958.)
+(Only used/needed by TLC5958.)

 ### Timing algorithm for BCM: